-Artichokes: EXTREME Supplies are very tight and will remain that way throughout the month and into October.
-The marker is at the extreme trigger on the 12-24ct.
+Artichokes: EXTREME Supplies remain limited and will continue to be tight for the next few weeks.
+The market is still at the extreme trigger on the 12 and 18ct and still escalated on the other sizes.
 Growers are holding to averages.
 Quality is good.